Jumpeee/fix-my-ride/README.md

 # FixMyRide

-FixMyRide is a user-friendly mobile application designed to help you easily keep track of important vehicle details such as model, registration number, insurance, and inspection dates.
-The app offers timely notifications, ensuring that you never miss a vehicle inspection or experience the inconvenience of expired documents again.
+Mobile application designed to help you keep track of important vehicle details such as model, registration number, insurance, and inspection dates.
+The app offers notifications, ensuring that you never miss a vehicle inspection or experience the inconvenience of expired documents again.

 ## Features

 - **Vehicle Information**: Store essential vehicle information, including model, registration number, insurance details, and inspection dates, all in one place.

-- **Timely Notifications**: The app sends in-app notifications before an upcoming inspection date or when your insurance is about to expire, helping you stay on top of your vehicle's maintenance requirements.
+- **Timely Notifications**: The app sends in-app notifications (not push notifications) before an upcoming inspection date or when your insurance is about to expire, helping you stay on top of your vehicle's maintenance requirements.

 - **Offline Access**: The app is designed to work offline, allowing you to access and update your vehicle information even without an internet connection.